Thursday, 1 December 2022

 Reluctant Widow

-Carlyon then suggests that as Elinor is alone in the world and badly off, she could marry Eustace, and become heir to his estate, and while the estate is almost worthless due to mismanagement, he would provide for her.
-Elinor refuses.
+He says he would rather not inherit the estate as it would look like he had deliberately tried to get it and since Eustace is a heavy drinker, he is not likely to live long.
+Carlyon then suggests that as Elinor is alone in the world and badly off, she could marry Eustace, and become heir to his estate.
+He says that she need not do more than go through a marriage ceremony with the young man.
+While the estate is almost worthless due to mismanagement, he would provide for her.
+Or she could try to make a living running it.
+Elinor refuses the idea.

 No comments: